-- a) what may be appropriate for the Company and the Group; - b) the skills, expertise and experience of the candidates; - c) the mix of those skills, expertise and experience with those of the existing directors; and

-- CORPORATE GOVERNANCE STATEMENT For the year ended 30 June 2021 - d) the perceived compatibility of the candidates with the Group and with the existing directors.
+- a) what may be appropriate for the Company and the Group; - b) the skills, expertise and experience of the candidates; - the mix of those skills, expertise and experience with those of the existing directors; and - the perceived compatibility of the candidates with the Group and with the existing directors.

 Potential candidates to be appointed as directors are considered by the Board with advice from an external consultant as considered by the Board to be appropriate.
-The Board then appoints the most suitable candidates who (assuming that they consent to act as directors) continue in office only until the next AGM and are then eligible for re-election but are not taken into account in determining the number of directors to retire by rotation at the AGM.
+The Board then appoints the most suitable candidates who (assuming that they consent to act as directors) continue in office only until the next AGM and are then eligible for reelection but are not taken into account in determining the number of directors to retire by rotation at the AGM.
 Security holders are provided with all material information in the Group's possession relevant to a decision on whether or not to elect or re-elect a director